mensonen/diameter/docs/guide/node.md

                      is_persistent=True)
 node.start()

-# ideally wait until connection becomes available; the READY state is not
+# ideally should wait until connection becomes available; the READY state is not
 # achieved until CER/CEA has completed, which is likely to take a few seconds
 if peer.connection and peer.connection.state in PEER_READY_STATES:
     rar = ReAuthRequest()